GeromeRen/adop-docker-compose/site/_docs/developing/cartridges.md

 More advanced pipelines may also include:

-* Automated functional tests -for example using Selenium
 * BDD-style automated functional tests
 * Performance tests - for example using JMeter or Gatling
 * Security tests